maboiteaspam/request-cli/README.md

     -I, --resheaders              Display Response headers
     -m, --method <HTTPMethod>     Request HTTP method
     -X, --request <HTTPMethod>    Request HTTP method.
-(Curl Style) -s, --strictSSL <strict>      Require strict SSL
-    -c, --cookies <cookies>       Set cookie string, such "a=v1&b=v2", don t forget quotes on unix because of the & -u, --useragent <UserAgent>   User agent to inject to your query -A, --user-agent <UserAgent>  User agent to inject to your query (Curl Style) -b, --cookie <name=data>      Pass the data to the HTTP server as a cookie.
+(Curl Style) -k, --insecure                Allow insecure ssl certificates.
+(Curl Style) -u, --useragent <UserAgent>   User agent to inject to your query -A, --user-agent <UserAgent>  User agent to inject to your query (Curl Style) -c, --cookies <cookies>       Set cookie string, such "a=v1&b=v2", don t forget quotes on unix because of the &.
+    -b, --cookie <name=data>      Pass the data to the HTTP server as a cookie.
 (Curl Style) -d, --data <data>             Sends the specified data in a POST request to the HTTP server, in the same way that a browser does when a user has filled in an HTML form and presses the submit button.
-(Curl Style)
-    -e, --referer <url>           Sends the "Referrer Page" information to the HTTP server.
-(Curl Style) -H, --header <header>         Sends the "Referrer Page" information to the HTTP server.
+(Curl Style) -e, --referer <url>           Sends the "Referrer Page" information to the HTTP server.
+(Curl Style) -H, --header <header>         Extra header to include in the request when sending HTTP to a server.
 (Curl Style) --data-raw <data>             This posts data similarly to --data but without the special interpretation of the @ character.
 (Curl Style)
     --data-urlencode  <data>      This posts data, similar to the other --data options with the exception that this performs URL-encoding.
 (Curl Style)
-    -k, --insecure                Allow insecure ssl certificates.
-(Curl Style) -L, --location                Follow redirects.
+    -L, --location                Follow redirects.
 (Curl Style)
     -o, --output <file>           Output to specified file.
-(Curl Style) -u, --user <user:password>    Output to specified file.
+(Curl Style) -u, --user <user:password>    HTTP Auth.
 (Curl Style)

 ```